Outdoor recreation safety tips

 The CORSAR Card helps pay for free search and rescue services.
 The CORSAR card funds rescue missions across the State of Colorado.

-For more information or to purchase or renew your sticker, visit the Search and Rescue Fund website from the Colorado Department of Local Affairs.
+For more information or to purchase or renew your card, visit the Search and Rescue Fund website from the Colorado Department of Local Affairs.